pragnyan948/GPU_Blocking_SpMM/README.md

 Currently we are generating random sparse matrix of given sparsity which can be changed in the main code.

 Files:
-main.cu: the main function which integrated all stages support.cu: Supporting function definitions support.h: supporting header files column_partition_updated.cpp: The CPU implementation for column partitioning column_partitioning_updated.cu: The GPU kernel implementation for column partitioning hash.cpp: CPU implementation for hash-based compression hash.cu: GPU implementation for hash-based compression merging_gold.cpp: CPU implementation for two-step merging merging.cu: GPU kernel for two-step merging merging.h: supporting header files for merging
+main.cu: the main function which integrated all stages. support.cu: Supporting function definitions. support.h: supporting header files. column_partition_updated.cpp: The CPU implementation for column partitioning. column_partitioning_updated.cu: The GPU kernel implementation for column partitioning. hash.cpp: CPU implementation for hash-based compression. hash.cu: GPU implementation for hash-based compression. merging_gold.cpp: CPU implementation for two-step merging. merging.cu: GPU kernel for two-step merging. merging.h: supporting header files for merging.